albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 I performed a single page load test five times for each of the three pages (homepage, a post with one picture, and a post with no pictures).
 Below is the matrix of averages.
 On one axis is the average for each location, and on the other axis is the average for each page.
-In the bottom right corner is the overall averages for all locations and all pages.
+In the bottom right corner is the overall average for all locations and all pages.

 <table class="table table-bordered table-hover">

 		<tr>
 			<th colspan="5" style="font-size: 18px">
-				Dynamic Site as tested by Pingdom Tools (ms)
+				Dynamic Site tested by Pingdom Tools (ms)
 			</th>
 		</tr>